multiversx/mx-docs/docs/developers/guard-accounts.md

 ### xPortal

-There is no solution released for the **xPortal Wallet**.
-As soon as there is one, it will be documented and referenced here.
+The development of the **xPortal Wallet** solution for Guardians is currently in progress.
+Once the development and testing phase is completed, documentation and references will be provided at this location.

 [comment]: # (mx-context-auto)